anaclumos/kakaotalk.nix/README.md

 ## Installation

+> [!IMPORTANT]
-> IMPORTANT!
-On first launch, you must run `kakaotalk` in terminal to install & create desktop item.
+> On first launch, you must run `kakaotalk` in terminal to install & create desktop item.

 | Step | Description | Screenshot |
 |------|-------------|------------|